Quick ViTs: Speeding up Vision Transformers through Equivariance: Invariantization

-\paragraph{Triple Correlation (Triple Corr.).} The triple correlation method~\citep{sanborn2023general,kakarala2012bispectrum} extracts a complete set of third order homogeneous polynomial invariants from a signal over \octicg.
-We computed a basis for all third order invariant homogeneous polynomials using Macaulay2~\citep{Macaulay2, ferraro2024invariantring} and use the basis elements as invariant.
-Here, $K=15$.
+The triple correlation method~\cite{sanborn2023general,kakarala2012bispectrum} extracts a complete set of third order homogeneous polynomial invariants from a signal over \octicg.
+We computed a basis for all third order invariant homogeneous polynomials using Macaulay2~\cite{Macaulay2, ferraro2024invariantring} and use the basis elements as invariant.
+Here, $K=15$. {